 For additional information about school choices in Oregon, visit these resources:

-Oregon will celebrate National School Choice Week 2020 with a record-breaking 412 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/oregon/.
+Oregon celebrated National School Choice Week 2020 with a record-breaking 412 events and activities across the state.
+Click the button below to learn more about school choice in Oregon.

 "Shining a spotlight on effective educational options for every child"